gabysolera/project-management-frameworks/README.md

 - PMO governance routines
 - Decision log process

-These resources represent how I approach delivery, prioritization, and organizational clarity—without any confidential information from my current or past roles.
+These resources represent how I approach delivery, prioritization, and organizational clarity, without any confidential information from my current or past roles.
 ---

 ## License